massgravel/massgrave.dev/hwid.md

     -   The system will auto-activate if Retail (Consumer) media was used for the installation.

     -   The system will NOT auto-activate if VL (Business) media was used for the installation.
-In this case, the user will have to insert that windows edition Retail/OEM key (find keys below in this page) to activate, if the user doesn't wish to activate again using this script.
+In this case, the user will have to insert that windows edition Retail/OEM key (find keys below on this page) to activate, if the user doesn't wish to activate again using this script.

 ------------------------------------------------------------------------

 ## How does it work?

--   In the official upgrade process from Windows 7 to Windows 10, Microsoft provides a HWID (digital license) activation for Windows 10 without any cost.
+-   In the official upgrade process from Windows 7 to Windows 10, Microsoft provides an HWID (digital license) activation for Windows 10 without any cost.

--   In background, the upgrade process runs a file names `gatherosstate.exe` and it checks the license of current Windows and if found activated, it generates a valid GenuineTicket.xml which is sent to Microsoft and in return, MS authorize a license.
+-   In the background, the upgrade process runs a file named `gatherosstate.exe` and it checks the license of current Windows if found activated, it generates a valid GenuineTicket.xml which is sent to Microsoft and in return, MS authorizes a license.

--   So if we just convince the `gatherosstate.exe` file that system is activated by fooling it, it will generate a valid ticket, which can be used to get the valid HWID (Digital license).
+-   So if we just convince the `gatherosstate.exe` file that the system is activated by fooling it, it will generate a valid ticket, which can be used to get the valid HWID (Digital license).
 The script here does exactly that to get the activation for free without any upgrade process.

-Now question, can Microsoft differentiate counterfeit tickets and block the license?
+Now a question, can Microsoft differentiate counterfeit tickets and block the license?

 -   Umm..
 Yes, but actually no. The signature type can (sort of) be used to determine what utility is responsible for the ticket.
 There is no way (in a standard environment) for a non-activated Windows 10 installation to generate a ticket.
 In the normal process, gatherosstate will ask SLC for the entire ticket, but when this fails it will generate and sign it by itself, creating a "downlevelGTkey" signature.
 For every activated system, a generated ticket will be returned by SLC and thus will have a "clientLockboxKey" signature.
-Put simply, the signature (should) always be a "clientLockboxKey" one in case of an activated system, but in this case it isn't.
+Put simply, the signature (should) always be a "clientLockboxKey" one in the case of an activated system, but in this case, it isn't.
 Microsoft will not take action against it, because of the risk of voiding valid licenses.
 Besides, they never really cared for consumer piracy; That's not where they get the most money from.

 ------------------------------------------------------------------------